Wu Xun: Reaction

 In 1950 a film about his work, The Life of Wu Xun, was made.
 It was quickly criticised by radicals within the Chinese Communist Party for promoting Wu, whose life was attacked as counter-revolutionary.
 The campaign was the "first major politico-ideological campaign in the Chinese Communist regime".
 It was initiated by Mao's wife Jiang Qing, who loathed the "bourgeois reformism" epitomised by Wu.
 She persuaded Mao himself to write an article denouncing Wu as a promoter of "feudal" culture.

-The backlash against the film led to an attempt to destroy the cult of Wu.
+The backlash against the film led to an attempt to destroy the cult of Wu, continuing into the 1960s prior to the Cultural Revolution.
 Red Guards exhumed his corpse and carried it to a public square where it was subsequently given a trial and ordered burned.
 The Red Guards broke the body into pieces before setting light to it with gas.
 After Mao's death, Wu's reputation was restored.
 In 1985 the People's Daily stated that the criticisms of Wu "cannot be said to be even basically correct".